landelare/ue5coro/Docs/GAS.md

 immediately, but it also discards delegate parameters.
 It is the preferred way to await single-delegate tasks from a gameplay ability coroutine.
+It is also world sensitive, see [this page](Latent.md) for details.

 Consider using something like `Latent::UntilDelegate` instead of awaiting the delegate directly if you need to deal with multiple UPROPERTYs.